-(See also Overview of Acid-Base Balance Overview of Acid-Base Balance An important property of blood is its degree of acidity or alkalinity.
-The acidity or alkalinity of any solution, including blood, is indicated on the pH scale.
-The pH scale, ranges from 0 ... read more .)
+(See also Overview of Acid-Base Balance Overview of Acid-Base Balance An important part of being healthy is for the blood to maintain a normal degree of acidity or alkalinity.
+The acidity or alkalinity of any solution, including blood, is indicated on the pH scale... read more .)

-If an increase in acid overwhelms the body's acid-base control systems Control of Acid-Base Balance An important property of blood is its degree of acidity or alkalinity.
-The acidity or alkalinity of any solution, including blood, is indicated on the pH scale.
-The pH scale, ranges from 0 ... read more , the blood will become acidic.
+If an increase in acid overwhelms the body's acid-base control systems Control of Acid-Base Balance An important part of being healthy is for the blood to maintain a normal degree of acidity or alkalinity.
+The acidity or alkalinity of any solution, including blood, is indicated on the pH scale... read more , the blood will become acidic.
 As blood pH drops (becomes more acidic), the parts of the brain that regulate breathing are stimulated to produce faster and deeper breathing (respiratory compensation).
 Breathing faster and deeper increases the amount of carbon dioxide exhaled, which raises the blood pH back toward normal.

 The kidneys also try to compensate by excreting more acid in the urine.
 However, both mechanisms can be overwhelmed if the body continues to produce too much acid, leading to severe acidosis and eventually heart problems and coma.